-Discover how treating HPV and abnormal cells in your body can be done with alternative, natural methods, and supplements that are equally effective.
+Treating HPV and abnormal cells in your body can be done with natural methods and supplements that are equally effective.

 Perhaps you are reading this post because you received pap results that showed positive HPV.

 I know it can be scary and overwhelming to receive this information, and you might be searching for answers to what you can do about it.
 Whether your results show HPV with normal cells (or HPV with some abnormal cells), from my experience it is likely you can start treating HPV before it might lead to cancer, and without medical procedures that could damage your cervix.

 That being said, if your results show carcinoma in-situ or cervical cancer, it is important that you work with your doctor to remove these cells right away.
 And at the same time, you can take steps to prevent the virus from causing issues again in the future.

 So no matter what, the fact that HPV shows positive tells us that your body is susceptible to the virus right now, and it is important that you take action to support your body to heal, right away.

 Natural approaches can make a difference and are worth it.
 In this blog post I’m going to share about supplements and herbs* I’ve used clinically to help women in effectively treating HPV to get their pap smears back to normal.

 Let’s first start by reviewing HPV and what your pap results mean.